sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 `controlsd` supplies the selected, upstream-limited desired curvature and the measured steering-derived curvature already used in its tracking diagnostics.
 Fresh steering publications advance C1 integration.
 P responds to the current error without accumulating.
-Repeated publications may advance P and output slew but cannot integrate the same elapsed interval twice.
+Repeated publications use current feedforward and P but cannot integrate the same elapsed interval twice.
 Driver override clears P and I. A fresh PSCM reached-limit flag stops extra outward accumulation while preserving unwind and base model changes.
 With fresh feedback, the part of the error increment that cancels existing I is applied before the ordinary accumulation clamp.
-Any remainder must fit the combined feedforward/P/I amplitude and slew envelope.
+Any remainder must fit the combined feedforward/P/I amplitude envelope.
 There is no C0 confirmation threshold or remembered turn direction.
 Zero error removes P and holds I; it does not trigger a release.
 Final command limits still apply.